jdoleary/Spellmasons/docs/TasksCurrent.md

 # 2022-10-25
 ## Priorities
-    - local client and server enters infinite turn loop if all players die (with no ally npcs)
-    - prevent auto join room
+- bug: too many player configs are being sent for some reason
     - Fix underworld cleanup so no state carries over
     - **important**Allow multiplayer game restart after wipe
         - All players return to lobby after 10 seconds
         - cleans up underworld
+        - Currently it just lets you exit to main menu but if you rejoin the game it still exists with everyone dead in it
 ## All
+- fixed?
     - bug: in multiplayer games units are spawning out of bounds
     - bug: when player rejoins a game the map is different
-- fix: menu leave room doesn't update svelte state
 - Turn phase testing:
     - if one player is portaled and the remaining player dies it should go to the next level
     - if no players are portaled and all players die and there are no ally npcs it should go to game over